RainCity471/Mutopia/README.md

 Mutopia
 =======

-Typeset pieces for the Mutopia project (www.mutopiaproject.org)
+Formerlly held typeset pieces for the Mutopia project (www.mutopiaproject.org).

+**Attention: most pieces are now held in their own separate repositories.
+See the wiki for more info.**